 Abstract.
-We investigate the problem of locally monitoring contract regulated behaviours in web services.
+We investigate the problem of locally monitoring contract regulated behaviours in agentbased web services.
 We encode contract clauses in service specifications by using extended timed automata.
-We propose a non intrusive local monitoring framework along with an API to monitor the fulfilment (or violation) of contractual obligations.
+We propose a non intrusive local monitoring framework along with an API to monitor the fulfillment (or violation) of contractual obligations.
+A key feature of the framework is that it is fully symbolic thereby providing a scalable solution to monitoring.
+At runtime execution steps generated by the service are passed as input to the runtime monitor.
+Conformance of the execution against the service specification is checked using a symbolically represented extended timed automaton.
+This allows us to monitor service behaviours over large state spaces generated by multiple, long running contracts.
 We illustrate our methodology by monitoring a service composition scenario from the vehicle repair domain, and report on the experimental results.

-1 Introduction
+1. Introduction